 Prior to closing on the 637 Arnold Property, 637 Arnold procured a $540,000 title insurance policy from Stewart with a Policy Number ending in -465016 (the “Policy”).

-The Policy insured 637 Arnold against loss or damage, not exceeding the amount of the Policy ($540,000) incurred by reason of, among other things, defects in or encumbrances on the title of the Property and encroachments, encumbrances, or adverse circumstances affecting the Title that would be disclosed by an accurate and complete survey.
+The Policy insured 637 Arnold against Fraud, loss or damage, not exceeding the amount of the Policy ($540,000) incurred by reason of, among other things, defects in or encumbrances on the title of the Property and encroachments, encumbrances, violations, variations or adverse circumstances affecting the Title.

 “Encroachment” in the Policy is defined as including “encroachments of existing improvements located on the [Property] onto adjoining land, and encroachments onto the [Property] of existing improvements located on adjoining land.”